-Financial assets and liabilities are offset and the net amount is reported in the statement of financial position when the Fund has a legally enforceable right to offset the recognised amounts, and there is an intention to settle on a net basis or realise the asset and settle the liability simultaneously.
+Financial assets and liabilities are offset and the net amount reported in the statement of financial position when there is a legally enforceable right to offset the recognised amounts and there is an intention to settle on a net basis, or realise the asset and settle the liability simultaneously.

-As at the end of the reporting period, there are no financial assets or liabilities offset or with the right to offset in the statement of financial position.
+As at the end of the reporting period, there are no financial assets or liabilities offset or which could be offset in the Statement of Financial Position.